 ACT Math: Intermediate Algebra Topics

 Most of the time, you can factor a quadratic equation problem on the ACT.
 However, you should know the quadratic formula just in case you need it.
+For more on quadratic equations, see below.

 Systems of Equations